curl/everything-curl/libcurlexamples.md

 stdout (which often is not what you want), this stores the received data in a memory buffer that is made larger as the incoming data grows.

-It accomplishes this by usuing the write callback to receive the data.
+It accomplishes this by using the write callback to receive the data.

     #include <stdio.h>
     #include <stdlib.h>